What Is a Cranial Prosthesis? A Simple Guide

 The first and most important step is getting a prescription from your doctor.
 This isn't just any prescription; it needs to be very specific.
 Ask your doctor to write it for a "cranial prosthesis"—not a "wig."
 This terminology is crucial for insurance purposes.
 The prescription should also include your diagnosis with the correct medical code (like an ICD-10 code) and state that the prosthesis is medically necessary for your well-being.
 A complete prescription acts as the foundation for your insurance claim, clearly communicating to your provider that this is an essential medical device, not a cosmetic accessory.

-Understand Your "Durable Medical Equipment" Coverage
+Step 2: Check Your "Durable Medical Equipment" Coverage

 Once you have your prescription, it’s time to call your insurance company.
 When you speak with a representative, ask about your plan’s coverage for a "cranial prosthesis" under your "Durable Medical Equipment" (DME) benefits.
 Again, using the term "cranial prosthesis" is key.
 Many insurance agents will automatically deny a claim for a "wig," but they will process one for a medically necessary prosthesis.
 Be direct and ask what your specific coverage entails, including any deductibles or co-pays you might be responsible for.
 This conversation will give you a clear picture of what your plan covers and what to expect financially.